Last Updated on: 5th August 2021, 12:17 pm

 It’s easy to take sides in the Israeli-Palestinian conflict without knowing the facts.

 When I visited Israel and the West Bank I was able to get to know the feeling of the land and the culture on both sides of the divide.
+Initially I thought I was more interested in learning the history of Palestine and seeing some of Israel and Palestine’s UNESCO Sites, but I quickly realized that I was falling in love with modern Palestine, too.
 My tour guide, Tamer Halaseh was instrumental in me gaining an understanding of the grievances each side in the conflict has had with the other, from a historical perspective.
 It’s not as easy as making a snap judgment based on initial perceptions and with the continued actions taken in the situation, it gets more complicated all the time.
 You can hear some of the things I learned from Tamer on this episode and begin your own journey toward understanding.

 The West Bank Separation Wall is a thorn in the midst of a beautiful land.